Ogunfool/TimeseriesDataForecasting/README.md

 # Timeseries-Data-Analysis-and-Forecasting
-This repo contains Machine Learning methods for time series data forecasting, prediction and classification tasks.
+This repo contains machine learning models for time series data forecasting which includes the single output /multi-step forecast and multi-output and single-step forecast methods.